Collecting organics for the Market Compost Drop-off

 Besides using a compostable “plastic” bag to line a bucket, bin or box for collecting kitchen scraps, a suitable container may also be lined with a paper bag or newspaper (can be anchored with a rubber band around the top edge of the bucket).
 Bring the whole container to the market to empty its contents into the drop-off bin.
 Using an unlined bin is fine too, just a bit messier.

 Compostable “plastic” bags are designed to break down and therefore come with a best-used-by date.
 Bags approaching these dates may start losing strength and require double bagging or at least awareness of this possible bag failure.
+It is best to assume the bags will leak.
+You’ll want to transport full bags in a rigid, waterproof container or sturdy plastic bag which can then be rinsed if need be.

 If your kitchen compost collection is starting to smell before you are able to get it to the market, consider storing it in a freezer.